imhrsit/imhrsit/README.md

 ### Glad to see you here!
-An undergrad student at USICT.
+I'm an undergrad student at USICT.
 I have been learning Flutter and Firebase to follow my passion for app development and currently exploring data structures and algorithms and web3 to expand my knowledge.
 <br/>
 - I’m currently learning Data Structures and Algorithms!